Conquest of New France: Historiography and memory

-The Montreal school, originating at the Université de Montréal and including historians such as Michel Brunet, Maurice Séguin, and Guy Frégault, posits that the Conquest is responsible for the economic and political retardation of Quebec.
-These historians tried to explain the economic inferiority of the French Canadians by arguing that the Conquest "destroyed an integral society and decapitated the commercial class; leadership of the conquered people fell to the Church; and, because commercial activity came to be monopolized by British merchants, national survival concentrated on agriculture."
+The Montreal school, originating at the Université de Montréal and including historians such as Michel Brunet, Maurice Séguin, and Guy Frégault, posits that the conquest is responsible for the economic and political retardation of Quebec.
+These historians tried to explain the economic inferiority of the French Canadians by arguing that the conquest "destroyed an integral society and decapitated the commercial class; leadership of the conquered people fell to the Church; and, because commercial activity came to be monopolized by British merchants, national survival concentrated on agriculture."

 A major figure of the Montreal school was the nationalist priest and historian Lionel Groulx.
-Groulx promoted the view that the Conquest began a long legacy of underdevelopment and discrimination.
+Groulx promoted the view that the conquest began a long legacy of underdevelopment and discrimination.
 It was only the tenacity of the Canadiens in opposition to the alien rule of the British, Groulx argued, that had helped the French Canadians survive in a hostile North America.

-Before the growth of Quebec nationalism, much of elite opinion saw the Conquest as positive.
+Before the growth of modern Quebec nationalism, much of elite opinion saw the conquest as positive.
 For example, one Canadien politician and future Father of Confederation, Étienne-Paschal Taché, stated that "The last cannon which is shot on this continent in defence of Great Britain will be fired by the hand of a French Canadian."
-French–Canadian debates have escalated since the 1960s, as the Conquest is seen as a pivotal moment in the history of Quebec nationalism.
+French–Canadian debates have escalated since the 1960s, as the conquest is seen as a pivotal moment in the history of Quebec nationalism.
 Even the "pro-Conquest" Laval school is part of the larger trend of renewed Quebec scholarship during the Quiet Revolution.
 Historian Jocelyn Létourneau suggested in the 21st century, "1759 does not belong primarily to a past that we might wish to study and understand, but, rather, to a present and a future that we might wish to shape and control."